-->

 Regional Analysis

-United States: Leading the Global Directed energy weapons market with Substantial Investments
+United States: Leading the Global Directed Energy Weapons Market with Substantial Investments

 NATO Countries: Collaborative Efforts Driving DEW Advancements